FailAcademy/learning/wdp-vancouver/_slides/week-03/04b-css-transitions-transforms.md

 - How to use CSS transitions
 - How CSS transforms work (both 2D and 3D)
-- How CSS keyframe animation works
+- How CSS keyframe animations works

 ---
 template: inverse